-I told myself before I came that I would keep an open mind about how I would work and what kinds of paintings I would make when I was here.
+I told myself that I would keep an open mind about how I would work and what kinds of paintings I would make when I was here.
 I didn’t want to close off any possibilities: what if I were so inspired by the Vermont countryside that I wanted to take up landscape painting, for example.

 I woke up very early one morning and had an idea for a whole cycle of paintings.
 They’re related to the bullying and suicides of gay teens, specifically to the suicide of Tyler Clementi.
-Tyler’s college roommate secretly filmed Tyler in a private moment with another male, Twittered about it, and planned to film Tyler again while streaming the video live.
+Tyler’s college roommate secretly filmed Tyler in a private moment with another male, tweeted about it, and planned to film Tyler again while streaming the video live.
 Tyler, a freshman in his first month away from home, was humiliated.
 Within days, he jumped off the George Washington Bridge.
 I haven’t been able to get this story off my mind.

 I was looking at photos online, collaging them together, working on composition, even blowing images up in Photoshop to examine the pixels.
 The results were pretty horrific, even for a beginning painting, when you usually have to be very forgiving of what happens, knowing that you’re going to edit like crazy anyway.
 It was hard to keep working on the painting because it was so depressingly bad.